Savannah man pleads guilty to producing, possessing child pornography

-CHATHAM COUNTY, Ga.
-(WSAV) — A Savannah man is facing 30 years in prison for pleading guilty to child exploitation charges.
+SAVANNAH, Ga.
+(WSAV) – A Savannah man is facing 30 years in prison after pleading guilty to child exploitation charges.

-Rodney Bryant, 37, pled guilty in U.S. District Court to production of child pornography and possession of child pornography, said David H. Estes, U.S. Attorney for the Southern District of Georgia.
+Rodney Bryant, 37, pleaded guilty in U.S. District Court to the production of child pornography and possession of child pornography, David Estes, U.S. attorney for the Southern District of Georgia, announced.

 The production charge carries a mandatory minimum sentence of 15 years in prison, and up to 30, along with five years to life of supervised release, financial penalties and restitution, and registration as a sex offender when released.